GManisha/CypressHackathon_2/README.md

-# CypressHackathon_2

 A simple python bot, which interfaces with Twitter to handle user tweets.

 The pre-requisites are: 1.
 Python 2.7 and above.
 2. Python Modules: Tweepy API, time, keys and sys.
-3. Setting up twiter application to geneterate the application keys (visit http://dev.twitter.com)
+3. Setting up twitter application to generate the application keys (visit http://dev.twitter.com)

 This program connects with Twitter and replies to the user, when the below lines are tweeted.

-a.
-Steps to create a memo.
+•	Steps to create a memo.

-b.
-Steps to submit an ECN.
+•	Steps to submit an ECN.

-c.
-Support team/person for an application.
+•	Support team/person for an application.

-d.
-Provide Cypress.com forums RSS feeds.
+•	Provide Cypress.com forums RSS feeds.

 Below is the cmd to run this program: